manateelazycat/lsp-bridge/README.md

 4. Clone or download this repository (path of the folder is the `<path-to-lsp-bridge>` used below).
 5. Add following code in your ~/.emacs:

+NOTE: When use lsp-bridge, please disable other completion plugin first, such as lsp-mode, eglot, company, corfu, etc. lsp-bridge provides a full set from completion backend, completion frontend to multi-backend integration solution.

 ```elisp
 (add-to-list 'load-path "<path-to-lsp-bridge>")